 Learning the Art

-Izzy and Debi first learnt the art of cheesemaking at The School of Artisan Food on the Welbeck Estate in Nottinghamshire, one of the best food schools in the country.
-Welbeck has an outstanding reputation its quality of training and courses are taught by some of the most skilled and experienced artisan producers and practitioners in the business.
-Izzy and Debi were taught by experienced cheesemaker Paul Thomas, who has been very complementary about all of their cheeses when visiting the farm.
+Izzy and Debbie first learnt the art of cheesemaking at The School of Artisan Food on the Welbeck Estate in Nottinghamshire, one of the best food schools in the country.
+Welbeck has an outstanding reputation; its quality of training and courses are taught by some of the most skilled and experienced artisan producers and practitioners in the business.
+Izzy and Debbie were taught by experienced cheesemaker Paul Thomas, who has been very complimentary about all their cheeses when visiting the farm.

-The couple now produce five different cheeses from the Cheese Room at Briddlesford Dairy that was completed in July 2017: Cheddar, Gouda, Caerphilly, and Halloumi style and Feta style cheeses.
-The latter two are made with cow’s milk rather than sheep or goat milk, hence the addition of ‘style’ but they are hardly distinguishable from the original and if anything they are tastier – it’s that lovely creamy Guernsey milk.
+The couple now produce five different cheeses from the Cheese Room at Briddlesford Dairy, which was completed in July 2017: Cheddar, Gouda and Caerphilly, along with Halloumi and Feta style cheeses.
+The latter two are made with cow’s milk rather than sheep or goat milk, hence the addition of ‘style’, but they are hardly distinguishable from the original and if anything, they are tastier – it’s that lovely creamy Guernsey milk.

 “We were told that we couldn’t make certain cheeses with Guernsey milk.
-It’s quite nice when someone says something that you prove them wrong,” laughed Debi.
-“But our cheeses won’t be like standard ones – they’ll always have a creamier taste.”
+It’s quite nice when someone says something that you prove them wrong”, laughed Debbie.
+“But our cheeses won’t be like standard ones – they’ll always have a creamier taste”.

-“Debi’s the brains behind it,” said Izzy.
+“Debbie’s the brains behind it”, said Izzy.
 “She has the background in catering.
 I was a PE teacher and I tend to go off piste!
-But there is a lot of maths involved in cheesemaking, and I did used to teach maths,” she laughed.
+But there is a lot of maths involved in cheesemaking, and I did used to teach maths”, she laughed.

-Milk from the dairy is pumped straight into the Cheese Room where it is heated, rennet is added and then it’s cut and put into moulds.
-They use vegetable rennet, so all of the cheeses are vegetarian.
+Milk from the dairy is pumped straight into the Cheese Room, where it is heated, rennet is added and then it’s cut and put into moulds.
+They use vegetable rennet, so all the cheeses are also vegetarian.

-The Feta and Halloumi cheeses have shorter shelf life, but they also fly off of the shelves – Halloumi made from the morning’s milking can be bought in the farm shop the same afternoon.
-Already the Halloumi cheese has won an award at the International Cheese and Dairy Awards last year (2017) in Nantwich, and this year all of the cheeses will be entered in the British Cheese Awards in Bath.
+The feta and halloumi cheeses have a shorter shelf life, but they also fly off the shelves – halloumi made from the morning’s milking can be bought in the farm shop the same afternoon.
+Already the halloumi cheese has won an award at the International Cheese and Dairy Awards last year (2017) in Nantwich.

 On the Market

-All of the cheeses are, of course, sold in Briddlesford Lodge Farm Shop, but are also available at various good local shops around the island, and Asda and Co Op stores.
-Whilst they are an artisan product they’re not sold at hugely inflated artisan prices.
+All the cheeses are, of course, sold in Briddlesford Lodge Farm Shop, but are also available at various good local shops around the island, plus Asda and Co Op stores.
+Whilst they are an artisan product, they’re not sold at hugely inflated artisan prices.

 The cheeses are also on the menu in Briddlesford Lodge Farm’s Bluebell Café, as an ingredient in many of the dishes.
 If there’s cheese in a dish it’s been made less than 500 yards from where you’re sitting.
-Café Isola in Newport and Quay Arts use it in their dishes too.
+Café Isola in Newport and Quay Arts use the delectable Isle of Wight cheese in their dishes too.